HannaRV/subscription-tracker/docs/API/UsageAnalyzer.md

 ## Important Notes

+- Analysis assumes usage is evenly distributed over time
+- Cost per hour calculations require CostCalculator dependency for conversions
-- Only active subscriptions are analyzed by both methods - inactive subscriptions are automatically excluded
+- Only active subscriptions are analyzed by both methods, inactive subscriptions are automatically excluded
-- `analyzeCostPerHour` requires usage hours > 0 and will throw an error for zero usage
+- analyzeCostPerHour requires usage hours > 0 and will throw an error for zero usage
-- `findUnderutilizedSubscriptions` only analyzes subscriptions with usage data (filters out zero usage)
+- findUnderutilizedSubscriptions only analyzes subscriptions with usage data (filters out zero usage)
-- `findUnusedSubscriptions` specifically targets subscriptions with zero usage hours
+- findUnusedSubscriptions specifically targets subscriptions with zero usage hours
 - Cost per hour is calculated using monthly cost divided by total recorded usage hours
-- This analysis assumes usage is evenly distributed over time.
-It doesn't account for seasonal usage patterns
-- Combine both `findUnderutilizedSubscriptions` and `findUnusedSubscriptions` for complete inefficiency analysis
+- Combine both findUnderutilizedSubscriptions and findUnusedSubscriptions for complete inefficiency analysis

 ## Example